1,108,848 mentions analyzed

 Programming

-32.5M membersSoftware engineering, languages, careers — what working developers recommend across thirteen subreddits.
+32.5M membersSoftware engineering, languages, and careers — the books mentioned most often in our published sample across thirteen subreddits.

 Philosophy